Home TOC

 The date and arrows placement on 1853-O dimes is consistent across all obverse dies as seen with the hubbed subset of 1853 With

-for New Orleans obverse dies.
+used for Philadelpha dies.
 Interestingly, both reverse dies from 1852 are again used by the New Orleans mint to strike 1853

 coinage.
-Locating all the die pairings in higher circulated grades will prove challenging to the serious variety collector.
+Locating all the die pairings in AU or better grades will prove challenging to the serious variety collector.

 Grade